Knowledge discovery through text-based similarity searches for astronomy literature: Data Processing

 \section{Data Processing}

 For our initial raw corpus, we considered all papers submitted to \arxiv.
 Using the bulk data access\footnote{e.g. \url{s3://arxiv/src/arXiv_src_1001_001.tar}}, we downloaded the entire corpus.
-After a series of operations (discarding any non-latex submissions), we arrived at individual source directories (a total of \num{1145992}).
+After a series of operations (discarding any non-latex submissions), we arrived at individual source directories (a total of \num{1301668}).
 This work focuses currently on the field of astronomy.
-For \arxiv entries until 2007-01-01 this can be filtered on the id itself (the id starts with `astro-ph').
-For later entries we harvested the meta data through the OAI protocol for metadata harvesting (OAI-PMH) and then selected all \arxiv entries that had \textit{astro} in the \textit{subject} node of the metadata.
-This as well as the `astro-ph' selected papers amount to a total corpus of \num{187531} papers.
+For all entries, we harvested the metadata through the OAI protocol for metadata harvesting (OAI-PMH) and then selected all \arxiv entries that had \textit{astro} in the \textit{subject} node of the metadata.
+This amounts to a total corpus size of \num{232680} papers.